barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

   <br />
 </div>

 To address this, we need to introduce *negative samples* to our dataset -- samples of words that are not neighbors.
 Our model needs to return 0 for those samples.
-Now that's a challenge that the model has work hard to solve -- but still at blazing fast speed.
+Now that's a challenge that the model has to work hard to solve -- but still at blazing fast speed.

 <br />